 "I segmented my audience into three groups based on the biggest impact.
 Sellers, because they have direct contact with customers.
 Marketing to drive consistency across channels.
-And our partner ecosystem who amplifies our voice and market.
+And our partner ecosystem that amplifies our voice and market.

 "Then I did some research to understand how they're using messaging today.

 "Finally, I built out some hypotheses and tested out the approach with focus groups.
-I shopped around for some templates, got feedback, did workshops, and landed on some key artifacts they can use in a self-serve way.
+I shopped around for some templates, got feedback, did workshops, and landed on some key artefacts they can use in a self-serve way.

 "We spun up messaging combinations literally in under five clicks, or in about 20 seconds, where you choose the messaging variables upon which you want to actually base your content.